eeshvardasikcm/eeshvardasikcm/README.md

 comforts that C++ developers
 are accustomed to.

-because I'm a victim of civil rights and have a disability, I am not writing C++ at a sufficient rate for carbon project currently.
+because I'm a victim of a civil rights case in Nevada and have a disability,
+I am not writing C++ at a sufficient rate for carbon project currently.
+I understand the decision made by a carbon project to consider my C++ coding too slow.

+The funny thing is that my C++ is fast enough to likely finish AyurProject language written in C++ before carbon project finishes their first version of carbon language.

+My implementation of a language with a
+C++ toolchain quite a bit more simple then carbon language.

 I will probably try to connect with some other
 Google repository and make relevant